veo-labs/openveo-portal/docs/developers/conf.md

     "libraries": [ // List of libraries to load
       {

-        // The name of the library as defined in package.json file
+        // The mount path of the library mounted in top level "libraries" property
-        name: 'angular',
+        mountPath: 'angular',

         // The list of files to automatically load in the back office with paths relative to the library directory
         files: ['angular.min.js', 'angular-csp.css']